LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 ]
 ```

-We stop the server (Ctrl-C) and start it with ```npm start``` again.
+We stop the server (`Ctrl-C`) and start it with `npm start` again.

-The ArticleBrowserWidget lists 11 articles now and there is a search box at the top of the site.
+The ArticleBrowserWidget should list 11 articles now and display a search box at the top of the site.
 [http://localhost:8000/debug.html](http://localhost:8000/debug.html)

-### Let User Select an Article
+### Let the User Select an Article
+Now we'll cover the second feature called **select** of the ArticleBrowserWidget.
-The second feature **select** is for the possibility to select an article from the list which will be published on the EventBus.
-In our application the ArticleTeaserWidget and the ShoppingCartWidget will listen to this resource.
+This allows the configuration of the resource name of a selected article under which it is published on the EventBus.
+In our application the ArticleTeaserWidget and the ShoppingCartWidget will listen for events of this resource.

 We need to test if the widget publishes the selected resource when a user selects an article.
-We implement a UI Test and simulate a user click on a table row with an article.
+We therefore implement a UI Test and simulate a user click on a table row with an article.
 [shop_demo/includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js:](../../includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js#L104)

 We expect that the widget recognizes the click and publishes the corresponding article as selected article.
 To fix the failing test we have to implement the feature in our controller, template and the widget.json.

-Add the property ```select``` to the object ```features```.
-The feature **select** has a property ```resource``` which is required and has the type string.
-The format ```topic``` defines the allowed characters.
+Add the property `select` to the object `features`.
+The feature **select** has a property `resource` which is required and has the type string.
+Using the format `topic` again allows us to use the same set of allowed characters as for the `display.resource` property.

 **shop_demo/includes/widgets/shop_demo/article_browser_widget/widget.json:**
 ```json